nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 Since that is more or less a drop-in replacement, perhaps that can be fixed at some point.

+A more serious issue is GitHub's approach of (not) trying to consolidate math and Markdown syntax. _Something_ is working now, but thinking about the underlying code gives me the chills.
+It'll be almost impossible

-A more serious issue is the decision against GitLab's Markdown math syntax.
+the decision against GitLab's Markdown math syntax.